mermaid-js/mermaid/docs/classDiagram.md

 classK .. classL

 ```
-We can use the arrow heads in the opposite directions as well :
+We can use the arrowheads in opposite directions as well :
 ```
 classDiagram
 classA --|> classB